Shamanism in Nepal Himalayas

 All the male members of the family are responsive to possession by the family deities during this period, even though only a hand full do get possessed.
 The learned Kul-Dhaims use their expertise to help the family members show signs of possession, especially while struggling to accept their occupying deities.
 Completing this first time of possession will ascertain if these men will become Kul-Dhamis themselves in the coming year.

 The method of maturing into a Dhami-Jhakri is considerably distinct.
 The most common factor involves an initiatory sickness.
 The illness period is often believed to conclude in the future Shaman’s abduction by ‘ban-jhakri’ (forest-spirit), who releases from its secret den after several days or even weeks.
 The ban-jhakri ultimately becomes the protector deity of the now practising Shaman.

-The Nepalese villagers share their landscape with plenty of deities and spirits and other ethnic groups and communities.
+Nepalese villagers share their landscape with many deities, spirits, and other ethnic groups and communities.
 The people’s understanding of who they are arises from the collected details of their accumulative experience from both in and beyond where they dwell and farm.
 Limits, both dimensional and transient, the evident and vague, are continually subject to sways and variation from outside.
 This adjoining and penetrable connection between people, places, and extra-human agents describes shamanic exercise best.

 The eventuality of Shamanistic traditions in Nepal is quite uncertain.
 They are celebrated by the Western public and clients who pay a fee but ridiculed by the Nepalese media.
 Moreover, the government’s developmental ideologies consider Shamanism’s practice redundant and backward even though it is being studied intensively by anthropologists and other researchers.
 However, it is reported from certain parts of Nepal that Shamanism is thriving once again Nepal.